 Field-hunting tip

-Look in alkaline igneous rocks in pegmatites country — that is the host setting where petarasite typically forms.
+Look in alkaline igneous rocks in pegmatites country, the host setting where petarasite typically forms.
 If you start seeing aegirine, microcline, analcime in float, you are in the right ground.
 Field specimens usually show a prismatic to tabular crystals habit, so train your eye for that shape before scanning the outcrop.